All-Time Most Popular Books by Country

 Humans started writing a long time ago, around 3300 B.C. in Mesopotamia.
 The first book was "The Epic of Gilgamesh" in 2100 B.C., and ever since then, books have been an integral part of the human condition as a source of exploration, education and entertainment.

 Millions of books have been written, but only a few are masterpieces.
 And even fewer are the masterpieces of masterpieces.
-Works of literature so masterful they are the magnum opus of homelands.
+Works of literature so masterful they are the magnum opus of their homelands.

 These are the greatest novels of all time by country.